 The beauty of MCP servers is their simplicity.
 The Model Context Protocol is essentially a JSON-RPC interface that lets Claude access external tools.
 With Claude Code writing the implementation and me providing guidance, we banged out a working server in 30 minutes flat.

 The first local commit was a functioning MCP server with three tools—already better than the discontinued one.
+The server has since grown to five tools as new use cases emerged.

 Architecture at a Glance